Keith Fitzhugh: College

 He was ranked the 12th best safety in the 2009 NFL Draft by NFL Draft Scout.

 Professional career

 Fitzhugh went undrafted in 2009 and tryouts with the Jets and Ravens were unsuccessful.
 On December 8, 2010, Fitzhugh declined an invitation to rejoin the Jets after injuries to safeties Jim Leonhard and James Ihedigbo, in order to provide a steady income for his parents.
 His father is disabled and unable to work.
 He works as a conductor for the Norfolk Southern Railway in Atlanta.
+Kieth has since left Norfolk Southern and worked his way into railroad management, working as Vice President of Operations, Southern Region, for RJ Corman and is current Vice President of Compass Rail in Memphis.

 Personal life

 Keith currently resides in Hampton, Georgia with his father Keith Fitzhugh, Sr. and mother Meltonia Fitzhugh.
 Keith has an older brother named Toran and his sister Brittany died at the age of 14 from complications of the West Nile virus.